 The %XANTCFG command supports one predefined setting.
 Therefore, in the GNSS mode the input signal to nRF9160's ANT input is routed back out from the AUX output.
-The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.
 The configuration can be stored to NVM with the %XFSSYNC command when the PTI modem firmware is used.
-After a valid configuration exists, nRF9160 automatically controls the switch during GNSS reception.
+After a valid configuration is set, nRF9160 automatically controls the switch during GNSS reception.
 Adding further predefined settings requires a modification to modem firmware.

+'''

 %XANTCFG=<cfg>

+'''